Treasures of Thailand

 Day 9: Chiang Rai & Chiang Mai.
 After breakfast at the hotel, depart from Chiang Rai and continue to Chiang Mai, Thailand's second largest city, often called "Rose of the North" because of the abundance of flowers that thrive in its cooler mountain climate.
 En route visit Wat Rong Khun, also known as the White Temple and one of the must-see sights of the northern region.
 The temple features unique architecture and amazing drawings.
 Next, enjoy lunch at the Bakanaz Restaurant, which is located on a beautiful pineapple plantation.
 Arrive in Chiang Mai late this afternoon, checking into your hotel for an evening at leisure.
-Accommodations: Siripanna Villa Resort & Spa.
+Accommodations: Dusit Princess Chiang Mai on Nov 16, 2015 departure; Siripanna Villa Resort & Spa on all others.
 Breakfast & lunch provided.

 Day 10: Chiang Mai.
 This morning, travel to Wat Phra That Doi Suthep, built in 1384 and one of the most revered temples in Thailand.
 Climb the 309 steps of the Golden Naga staircase to reach its golden pagodas.
 Inside the cloister of the temple, you will see one of the most sacred stupas.
 Walk around the compound and admire the many bells and statues of Buddha.
 Next, proceed to Wat Umong, a heavily forested temple covered by moss and small plants offering a unique yet charming sense of natural decay.
 Afterwards, enjoy a delicious bowl of Khao Soy.
-This famous Northern Thai dish is a combination of coconut cream, crispy noodles and plenty of spice that is sure to delight!
-Enjoy some time to relax and then later this evening, join your fellow travelers for a farewell dinner at a local restaurant.
-Breakfast, lunch & dinner provided.
+This famous Northern Thai dish is a combination of coconut cream, crispy noodles and plenty of spice that is sure to delight!.
+Breakfast & lunch provided.

 Day 12: Chiang Mai/Bangkok/USA.
 Bid farewell to Thailand as you transfer to the airport to board your flight to Bangkok, and then your return flight to the USA via Taipei.
 Or, take advantage of your already-included international airfare and join our optional extensions to Angkor Wat and Phuket Island or both!
 Breakfast provided.